jlanillos/ChIPseq/README.md

 - FastQC: fastQC results of my specific samples before trimming

 Data and results is not public yet in this project.
-For more info about the tools used and the source of code, please read the Wiki of this project.
+For more info about the tools used and the source of code, please READ THE WIKI of this project.